 Seyfarth Synopsis: In our continuing video blog series on the finding of our 2021 Workplace Class Action Litigation Report, somewhat unexpectedly, the aggregate monetary value of workplace class action settlements increased in 2020, despite the global pandemic and its impacts on the economy and business operations.
-In the video below, Jerry Maatman shares his observations
+In the video below, Jerry Maatman shares his observations on the settlements across all

 Settlement Issues